Siloam Springs man dies in 2 car accident

 MAYSVILLE, Ark.
-(KNWA) — A two-car accident in Benton County killed a man from Siloam Springs on Thursday night.
+(KFTA) — A two-car accident in Benton County killed a man from Siloam Springs on Thursday night.

 Xai Xiong, 69, was traveling northbound on State Highway 43 when his vehicle ran off the right side of the road.
 Xiong overcorrected and crossed into the opposite lane of traffic where another vehicle struck the passenger side of his vehicle.